pytorch/TensorRT/docsrc/user_guide/dynamic_shapes.rst

 In the conversion to TensorRT, the graph already has the dynamic shape information in the node's metadata which will be used during engine building phase.

-Custom dynamic shape constraints
+Custom Dynamic Shape Constraints
 ---------------------------------

 Given an input ``x = torch_tensorrt.Input(min_shape, opt_shape, max_shape, dtype)``,
-Torch-TensorRT automatically sets the constraints during ``torch.export`` tracing by constructing `torch.export.Dim` objects with the provided dynamic dimensions accordingly.
+Torch-TensorRT attempts to automatically set the constraints during ``torch.export`` tracing by constructing `torch.export.Dim` objects with the provided dynamic dimensions accordingly.
 Sometimes, we might need to set additional constraints and Torchdynamo errors out if we don't specify them.
 If you have to set any custom constraints to your model (by using `torch.export.Dim`), we recommend exporting your program first before compiling with Torch-TensorRT.
 Please refer to this `documentation <https://pytorch.org/tutorials/intermediate/torch_export_tutorial.html#constraints-dynamic-shapes>`_ to export the Pytorch module with dynamic shapes.